The 3Rs (Reduce, Reuse, Recycle)

 Joint Plastic-to-Oil Conversion Business (Chemical Recycling)

 ENEOS is engaged in a joint plastic-to-oil conversion business with Mitsubishi Chemical Corporation at the Kashima industrial complex, site of the Kashima Refinery.
-The two companies are currently constructing a commercial chemical recycling facility with an annual processing capacity of 20,000 tons, which will be the largest-scale in Japan on a commercial basis.
+In July 2025, the two companies completed construction of a commercial chemical recycling facility with an annual processing capacity of 20,000 tonnes, which will be the largest-scale in Japan on a commercial basis.
 The recovered oil produced at the facility will be used as a raw material at both companies’ petroleum refinery and naphtha cracker to produce recycled petroleum and plastic products.

 Workflow of Plastic-to-Oil Conversion